vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 We use the Digital Ocean managed SQL database service, this delivers a highly available database backend.
 We the the integrated pgBouncer connection pool.

+There is one Postgres database instance (Majel) with 2 vCPU and 4GB of memory.

 #### Object Store

 We use the Digital Ocean managed object store (Spaces), which includes a content delivery network (CDN) to distribute uploaded and federated media around the world, to reduce access latency for users.